P-EBT Update: Additional Benefits Will Be Released in Late September

 When will P-EBT benefits be available?

-If your family is currently receiving Supplemental Nutrition Assistance Program (SNAP) benefits and you are eligible for P-EBT, it will be added to your EBT card in the next two weeks.
-If your family is not receiving SNAP, you will receive a P-EBT card in the mail in the next four to six weeks.
+If your family is currently receiving Supplemental Nutrition Assistance Program (SNAP) benefits and you are eligible for P-EBT, it will be added to your card no later than September 30th.

 What will happen to my P-EBT card if my family has moved?

 VDSS will use the current mailing address from your student's school record.
 If that address is not correct, the P-EBT card will be recorded as undeliverable in the VDSS system.
 VDSS will work with local school divisions and will attempt to contact you for corrected mailing address information.
-If possible, contact your school now or to update the address in your student's school record.
-If you do not receive your P-EBT card by mid-June and you have not been contacted, call (804) 726-7000.
+If possible, contact your school now to update the address in your student's school record.
+If you do not receive your P-EBT card by mid-October and you have not been contacted, please use the P-EBT Inquiry Form to submit your question.

 Where can I use my P-EBT benefits?